-Psychotherapist Judy Baer comes to the Facial Paralysis Institute with more than fifteen years of expertise as a Licensed Marriage, Family, & Child Therapist, specializing in the treatment of patients with issues related to body image.
+Psychotherapist Judy Baer, a Bell’s palsy specialist comes to the Facial Paralysis Institute with more than fifteen years of expertise as a Licensed Marriage, Family, & Child Therapist and facial paralysis specialist, specializing in the treatment of patients with issues related to body image.
 At the Facial Paralysis Institute, Judy works to specifically meet the individual needs of her patients to provide a tailored and personal care approach.
-Judy is a firm believer that patients with facial paralysis need a safe environment in which they can openly discuss their feelings relating to the everyday challenges that come with being affected by the disorder.
+Judy is a firm believer that patients with facial paralysis need a safe environment in which they can openly discuss their feelings with a Bell’s palsy specialist, relating to the everyday challenges that come with being affected by the disorder.

 Judy received her bachelor’s degree in Psychology from the University of California—Los Angeles and continued higher education at the prestigious Pepperdine University, where she earned a masters degree in Clinical Psychology.
 Currently, Judy maintains her private practice in West Los Angeles.

 Practice Manager at The Facial Paralysis Institute